How To Keep Your Carpets Clean And Vibrant

-1. Vacuum the carpet throughout your home at least once a week, and vacuum areas of high traffic every few days.
+Vacuum the carpet throughout your home at least once a week, and vacuum areas of high traffic every few days.
 If you whisk away surface dirt before it has a chance to get worked deep down into the carpet pile, you will both prevent allergens and bacteria from quickly accumulating and preserve the carpet's appearance.
-Not only does dirt dim the look of carpets, its abrasive particles actually damage the fibers of the carpet so that they slowly lose their sheen and plush character.
+Not only does dirt dim the look of carpets, its abrasive particles actually damage the fibres of the carpet so that they slowly lose their sheen and plush character.

-3. Freshen up your carpet with a dry cleaning powder at least once per month.
 Whether you choose to use a natural product like bicarbonate soda or purchase a powdered chemical carpet cleaner is up to you, but either way, applying a dry powder cleaner to your carpet (and letting it sit the correct amount of time before removal) at least once a month is important.
 Powder cleaners can absorb grease and other stains, cleansing the carpet while also deodorizing it.

-4. Have your carpet professionally “steam cleaned” twice a year (we use carpet kings).
 No matter how diligent you are about vacuuming and powdering your carpet, a certain amount of dirt will manage to find its way below the surface of the carpet and nestle where vacuums cannot reach it.
 To prevent this dirt from leading to damage and bacteria growth, call in a professional to perform a hot water extraction (aka “steam”) cleaning.
 Professional carpet cleaners have access to superior, commercial-grade carpet cleaning machines which inject extremely hot water deep into the carpet's pile, flushing out dirt and bacteria before sucking away the soiled water and leaving an incredibly fresh, restored-looking carpet behind.